 Know the drawdown numbers of every system you trade as well as you know your birthday

-If you’re trading and consider yourself a trader, you need to be very aware of what will happen to your account during these drawdowns.
-If you do, you will be mentally prepared and have the intestinal fortitude to stick with the program through these challenging times.
+You’re trading and consider yourself a trader.
+You need to be very aware of what will happen to your account during these drawdowns.
+When you do, you will be mentally prepared and have the intestinal fortitude to stick with the program through these challenging times.

 One of the most important benefits of trading with an algorithm is to eliminate those counterproductive emotional decisions.
-Please don’t offset that leverage by acting emotionally when in a DD and avoid ending up like the ships that followed Alice, who were not able to captain their charges through the treacherous waters and sank.
+Please don’t offset that leverage by acting emotionally when in a DD.
+Avoid ending up like the ships that followed Alice, who were not able to captain their charges through the treacherous waters and sank.

 We’re the Plan in “Plan your Trade and Trade your Plan” – TraderJanie